-It was tempting to just name this post ‘when to strip’ but you can see how there might be some confusion for those looking for something maybe not quite as G-rated as this!
-And after all, we are talking about painted furniture today, so we’ll stick with the facts.
+It was tempting to just name this post ‘when to strip’ but you can see how there might be some confusion for some.
+So we can keep it G-rated and ask when to strip painted furniture?

 Sometimes when wanting to makeover a piece of furniture, you may question to strip the piece or not.
 I mean, who hasn’t seen like 47 million pieces of furniture people have redone on social media with gleaming wood and pristine paint?
 Will it need to be sanded or painted or stripped?
 And how can you just make it better or even easy?
 Here are a few reasons to definitely get the stripper out.

 - The current finish has lived out its usefulness, and you want to get down to the bare wood and keep it.

 - You can see that there might be layers of old paint that have better colors than the current top coat, so a light stripping of one or two layers is in order.

 - The current painted finish is damaged, and could not be repaired or painted over for a variety of reasons.